rhcu/logs_analysis_udacity/README.md

 FROM authors LEFT OUTER JOIN author_views
 ON authors.id = author_views.author;
 ```

-Views for the 3rd question
+View for the 3rd question
-1. Extracts the date from timestamp and calculates the number of errors and total number of requests
+Extracts the date from timestamp and calculates the number of errors and total number of requests
 ```
 CREATE VIEW error_analysis AS
 SELECT log.time::timestamp::date AS date,